DanielGothenburg/ello-world-docker-action/README.md

 An Action is NOT a workflow.
 A workflow can use an Action (as part of workflow).
 An action is a custom application for the GitHub Actions platform that performs a complex but frequently repeated task.
 Hence it can be called by a workflow.
 If you have a custom action to use in your workflow you can store the action in same repo.
-Potwntially in a dedicated folder structure, or otherwise directly in root (as in this example)
+Potentially in a dedicated folder structure, or otherwise directly in root (as in this example)

 Therefore - in this example:

-Workflow file exists in dedicated folder
+*Workflow file exists in dedicated folder

-Action file exists in root
+*Action file exists in root

 The action is defined by an action file.
 The action can use other related files. as in the example below.